 Before we jump into the different ways you can help to keep cats warm in winter, we need to answer the question: How Do Cats Keep Warm in Winter?
-Some cats can withstand surprisingly cold weather – especially feral and stray cats that are acclimated to brisk temperatures and natural elements.
+Some cats can withstand surprisingly cold weather – especially feral and stray cats that are acclimated to brisk temperatures and natural elements during the winter months.

 So, how do cats stay warm in winter?
-Cats are well-suited to regulating their own body temperature.
+Cats are well-suited to regulating their own body temperature – even in the cold winter.
 In addition to being naturally insulated with their fur coat and a layer of fat, cats instinctively know to curl up and to seek out small, confined spaces when it gets too cold.
 That said, kittens and elderly cats are especially susceptible to the cold – and all cats need a place to go to when temperatures are frigid.

 How to Keep Cats Warm in Winter

 How to keep your cat warm will depend on whether you have an outdoor cat or indoor cat.
 We are going to cover how to keep cats warm in winter – for both!